ahmedhossamfarag/SkillHub/README.md

 * Version Control: Git + GitHub

 ## Objective:
-To build a freelance marketplace where clients can post projects, and freelancers can bid, get hired, upload files, and both can add reviews.
+To build a freelance marketplace where clients can post projects, and freelancers can bid, get hired, upload files, and both can add reviews, and chat with each other in a real-time chat system.

 ## Functionality